 These stem cells appear to have distinct advantages over the techniques currently used to fight such diseases, and they may one day provide an alternative treatment for people who cannot find matching bone marrow donors, researchers said.

 Scientists at Children's Hospital Oakland obtained placentas from consenting women who had cesarean sections at Alta Bates Summit Medical Center in Berkeley.

-They found that the placentas contained large numbers of blood-producing stem cells, which they were able to remove and grow in a cell
+They found that the placentas contained large numbers of blood-producing stem cells, which they were able to remove and grow in a cell culture.

 "Yes, the potential is there," said senior scientist Frans Kuypers.
 "Yes, you can get them out, and yes, they're viable."